Peloton Bike / Peloton Bike+ Review

 How We Reviewed This Model

-The Peloton bike’s machinery rivals that of commercial spin bikes, and is paired with a WiFi-enabled 22″ HD touchscreeen that can broadcast live classes from the Peloton fitness studio in New York City.
+The Peloton bike’s machinery rivals that of commercial spin bikes, and is paired with a WiFi-enabled HD touchscreeen (either 21.5″ or 23.8″ depending on model) that can broadcast live classes from the Peloton fitness studio in New York City.
 Peloton’s world-class instructors work at all hours, so their live spin classes fit anyone’s schedule.
 You can also choose from thousands of pre-recorded classes, but the live instruction with two-way communication makes Peloton stand out.
 A 5.0 megapixel camera with audio is built into the bike for socializing with instructors and classmates.
 A list of participants shows alongside each class, and sometimes friendships form across the miles.
 The Peloton’s high fidelity audio can also help make the most of workout music.
 The bike works with Bluetooth headphones and is shipped with a set for the plug-in port.
+In the case of the Bike+, your resistance will automatically adjust to follow your instructors, rather than having to manually adjust it yourself while riding.

 As the market evolves, we’re starting to see brands focus on more training-agnostic builds.
-For example, the new Horizon Fitness IC7.9 is a very high spec bike that rivals the Peloton in terms of construction, and is designed in a manner that’s cohesive to using the Peloton training app (or other live training apps currently on the market).
+For example, bikes like the Bowflex C6 or Schwinn IC4 can rival the Peloton in terms of construction, and are both designed in a manner that’s cohesive to using the Peloton training app (or other live training apps currently on the market) via your smartphone or tablet.
 Aside from the leaderboard and two-way communication—both of which being not-so-high priority features in our eyes—you can now get the same training experience on that bike for less than $1,000 before monthly membership dues by running your own tablet/iPad.
-Additionally, the IC7.9 can be used without any tech at all, should you just want to get on and pedal—a feature that is sorely lacking on the Peloton boke.
+Additionally, these bikes can also be used without any tech at all, should you just want to get on and pedal—a feature that is sorely lacking on the Peloton bike.

 More than 4,000 pre-recorded Peloton classes for on-bike and off-bike exercise are available on demand.
 Classes are grouped by length, music style, and other factors for convenience.
 You can even read the available Yelp reviews of specific Peloton classes/instructors.

-Key specs for the Peloton bike include a 21.5” HD touchscreen, a welded steel frame with powder coating, an adjustable saddle and multi-position handlebars, and of course variable magnetic resistance for a smooth and quiet ride.
+Key specs for the Peloton bike include its HD touchscreen, premium 4-speaker audio (on Bike+, auto-follow resistance (on Bike+), a welded steel frame with powder coating, an adjustable saddle and multi-position handlebars, and of course variable magnetic resistance for a smooth and quiet ride.

-The Peloton bike price is normally $2,245 including delivery, set-up and a 12-month warranty on parts, electronics and labor.
+The Peloton bike comes with a 12-month warranty on parts, electronics and labor.
 An extended warranty ($230) adds another 27 months of coverage.

 - Happy Customers: Peloton customer reviews tend to be not only positive but exuberant.
 The bike hardware, classes and customer service consistently earn top ratings.